-Even if a transfer request is made by a person within 12 months of first becoming an active member of the LGPS in an employment, the appropriate administering authority may still decline to accept the request.
+Even if a transfer request is made by a person within 12 months of first becoming an active member of the LGPS in an employment, the Administering Authority may still decline to accept the request.

-Where the 'relevant date' for the transfer in was before 1 April 2014 the transfer purchased pre 1 April 2014 membership.
-Where the 'relevant date' is on or after 1 April 2014 the appropriate administering authority must credit the member's pension account with an amount of earned pension in accordance with actuarial guidance issued by the Secretary of State.
+Where the 'relevant date' for the transfer in is before 1 April 2015 the transfer will purchase pre-1 April 2015 membership.
+Where the 'relevant date' is on or after 1 April 2015 the Administering Authority must credit the member's pension account with an amount of earned pension in accordance with actuarial guidance issued by Scottish Ministers.